UCSFMemoryAndAging/lava/README.md

 ###Documentation
-The "LAVA Development Guide" and other documentation are in the "Documentation" folder of this repository.
+The "LAVA Development Guide" and other documentation are in this repository in the "lava-core" project "docs" folder.